-Mott & Bow’s bread and butter is their premium jeans.
+Mott & Bow’s bread and butter is their premium jeans, “the jeans you’ll reach for every time” according to them.
 And when it comes to denim, they offer a wide range of colors, washes and fits.

 How do they stack up though?